ejw-data/proj-key-inventory/README.md

 ## Features
 - User Access
     *  Login page that hashes passwords in the database
-    *  Only administrators can add users but upon first login the user much generate their own password
+    *  Only administrators can add users but upon first login the user must generate their own password
+    *  Header shows logged in user and has options for logging out and changing users.

 - App Security
     *  Flask app manages security of form submissions, form validation, cookies, and access